bingb0t5/im-in/AI_DEV_RULES.md

 - Do not change storage keys without backward-compat handling.
 - Do not assume guest bookings can be derived from email alone.
 - Preserve recovery-link behavior unless explicitly redesigning it.
+- Be explicit that `/recover` token restore is real, but `/login?recovery=true` currently behaves like OTP login rather than a true guest-session recovery flow.

 ## RSVP And Waitlist Rules